-You can get started on your path to becoming a licensed foster parent by following these five steps:
+You can get started on your path to becoming a licensed parent by following these five steps:

 4. As far as orientation and training, we will go over and discuss what to expect and how to help children who have come from a difficult situation.
-We teach you about child attachment styles, loss, grief, discipline, behavioral intervention, the effects of abuse and neglect, sexual abuse, how to work with the child welfare system, and the effects of fostering on a child and family.
+We teach you about child attachment styles, loss, grief, discipline, behavioral intervention, the effects of abuse and neglect, sexual abuse, how to work with the child welfare system, and the effects of supporting a child and family.

 5. Finally, we help you submit the necessary forms for your certification once you have completed all the requirements.
 As mentioned, we take into account factors such as age, gender, traumatic experiences, behavioral patterns, medical conditions, and sibling relationships in order to determine which children should be placed in your home.

 The process takes time to complete, from the initial inquiry to the certification to accept placement.
-It is essential to keep in mind that this experience takes on a unique form for each person and that there is no such thing as a perfect family or foster parent.
+It is essential to keep in mind that this experience takes on a unique form for each person and that there is no such thing as a perfect family or parent.
 The numerous emotional, mental, and spiritual inquiries should be something you discuss with your family before you consider fostering.

 What are the specific requirements for Quality Youth Services?